ThermoPhase-FCSRG/provisioning/README.md

 What the script does (high level)

 - Installs Chocolatey if missing, then uses it to install packages.
 Visual Studio Build Tools are installed with package parameters to include MSVC/MSBuild components.
-- Installs Miniconda (choco package) and runs `conda init` for PowerShell and cmd.
+- Installs system Python first (optional), then installs Miniconda using the official latest installer by default (or Chocolatey if configured), and runs `conda init` for PowerShell and cmd.
 - Ensures ExecutionPolicy for the CurrentUser is set so PowerShell profiles load (required for conda init to be effective).

 Notes